 You are expected to wear the full academic dress (cap, gown & honor cord or master's hood, if applicable) for the duration of the graduation ceremony.

-Graduates will put on their caps and gowns after arriving at Hertz Arena.
+Graduates will put on their caps and gowns after arriving at the Caloosa Sound Convention Center.
 Staff will be available to help.

-Please leave all valuables and personal items with family, friends or guests.
+Please leave any valuables and personal items with family, friends or guests

 Attire traditionally worn with the gown:

 Men — dress shirt with collar, dark slacks, plain dark tie, and black shoes.

 Women — dark dress, or skirt or pants and blouse, with black, closed-toed shoes.
 High-heel shoes are not recommended.
 Flip-flops, tennis shoes, and white shoes should not be worn.

 If need be, please press your gown with a cool iron.